 This has a nice blue background with a 1/2″ grid, imperial and metric rulers, and is big enough to cover the entire model.

-EM provides a few basic tools along with the issues.
+A few basic tools are provided along with the issues.
 For example, Issue 01 includes a size #000 Phillips screwdriver, Issue 10 includes a size #0 Phillips screwdriver, Issue 60 includes a size #1 Phillips screwdriver, and Issue 19 includes some simple tweezers.
 I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.